yarlagaddalakshmi97/GraduateTrainingProgram2019/SQL/Readme.md

    1. DataSetup.sql (Has the DML Statements for DataSetup into the respective DB Tables)

    **Note**: Some Problemsets might provide you with the files for datasetup.
 Make sure you upload a copy of the same under Solutions folder.
+1. Upload all of your sql solutions with pset<No.>_Solutions.sql file in the format specified under [Samples]
 1. The list of questions from which to generate your SELECT statements is given in the Questions.md file.
 1. Your queries are expected to be run using SQLite, so you must conform to the SQL constructs supported by SQLite.
 1. Unless a specific result ordering is asked for, you can return the result rows in any order.
 1. You can use SQLFiddle for building your schema and test execution.
 But you will need to submit your results using a Sqllite instance you will create using the steps mentioned in
 [SQLLite Install](https://github.com/krishnakumarraghu/New-Onboards-Training/blob/master/SQL/SQLliteInsstallation.md)

+1. You can create one small sqllite DB and complete all of the problesets by setting up the necessary tables.
+You will need to upload the sqllite db as well to your respective Solutions folders.